Who are the Palestinian prisoners on Israel’s list for potential release? | KRDO

 Who are the Palestinian prisoners on Israel’s list for potential release?

-By Amir Tal, Zeena Saifi, Nima Elbagir, Kareem El Damanhoury and Nadeen Ebrahim, CNN
+By Nima Elbagir, Barbara Arvanitidis, Abeer Salman, Alex Platt and Nadeen Ebrahim, CNN

-(CNN) — Nearly seven weeks into the war, Israel and Hamas have agreed on a deal that would see the return of 150 Palestinian prisoners held in Israeli jails in exchange for the release of at least 50 women and children held in Gaza, during a four-day pause in fighting.
+(CNN) — Nearly seven weeks into the war, Israel and Hamas have agreed on a deal that would see the return of 150 Palestinian prisoners held in Israeli jails in exchange for the release of at least 50 women and children held in Gaza, during a four-day pause in fighting, bringing hope to many families.

+The first hostages were initially expected to be released as early as Thursday, but the Israel National Security Council said on that day no hostages would be released before Friday.

+The reasons behind the delay are unclear, but one Israeli official familiar with the matter downplayed its seriousness, citing “fairly minor implementation details.”

 The Palestinian prisoners concerned are women and children, Hamas said Wednesday, adding that the agreement also involves the entry of hundreds of trucks carrying aid relief, medical supplies and fuel to all parts of the besieged territory.